 The CRAA is currently planning to construct a consolidated rental car facility west of the Airport.
-This project will meet demand expected by 2012, reduce traffic on airport roadways, and serve the existing passenger terminal and the proposed new midfield passenger terminal.
-The project will include impacts to wetlands and streams, and as such, the U.S. Army Corps of Engineers (USACOE) is managing the environmental permitting required for the project.
+This project will meet demand expected by 2012, reduce traffic on airport roadways, and serve the existing passenger terminal and the proposed new midfield passenger terminal.6 The project will include impacts to wetlands and streams, and as such, the USACOE is managing the environmental permitting required for the project.
 In addition, the CRAA has purchased residential and vacant land for this project.
 Temporary construction emissions would be expected between 2010 and 2012.
 These projects were assumed to be completed by 2012 and therefore were included in the 2012 No Action: Alternative A, as well as all of the other development alternatives.